-3. Quantity A The number of miles traveled by a car that traveled for four hours at an average speed of 40 miles per hour Quantity B The number of miles traveled by a train that traveled for two and a half hours at an average speed of 70 miles per hour
+The number of miles traveled by a car that traveled for four hours at an average speed of 40 miles per hour The number of miles traveled by a train that traveled for two and a half hours at an average speed of 70 miles per hour

-- $\textcircled{\begin{subarray}{c} \end{subarray}}$ Quantity A is greater. - B Quantity B is greater. - $\bigcirc$ The two quantities are equal. - D The relationship cannot be determined from the information given. - A single cookie weighs between 5 and 15 grams.
+- (A) Quantity A is greater. - (B) Quantity B is greater.

+- C The two quantities are equal. - $\bigcirc$ The relationship cannot be determined from the information given.

+A single cookie weighs between 5 and 15 grams.
 A single grape weighs exactly 1 gram.

-Quantity AQuantity BThe number of

-cookies in aThe number
+The number of cookies in a bag that weighs 300 grams and contains only cookies

-of grapes in abag that weighs
+The number of grapes in a bag that weighs 50 grams and contains only grapes

-300 grams and

-contains only

-cookies50 grams and

-contains only

-grapes

 - (A) Quantity A is greater.

-- B Quantity B is greater.
+- (B) Quantity B is greater.

 - C The two quantities are equal.

-- D The relationship cannot be determined from the information given.
+- 1 The relationship cannot be determined from the information given.